 Paychex has HR solutions to fit the needs of any small- to medium-sized business, from do-it-yourself payroll to comprehensive HR outsourcing.
 The target market for our integrated HCM solutions is small- to medium-sized businesses.
 Within this space, we serve a diverse client base operating in a broad range of industries throughout the U.S. and parts of Europe.
 The flexibility and scalability of our solutions allow our clients to define the solution that best meets their needs and to grow within the Paychex Flex platform.
 We utilize service agreements and arrangements with clients that generally do not contain specified contract periods and may be terminated by either party with 30-days notice of termination.
-For the fiscal year ended May 31, 2021 ("fiscal 2021"), client retention was at record levels of approximately 85% of our beginning client base.
+For fiscal 2022, client retention was at approximately 84% of our beginning client base, remaining near record levels.